 |During the past several weeks, our nation and world have experienced an unprecedented threat in the form of coronavirus (COVID-19).
 Please know, as your Representative, I remain fully committed to combatting coronavirus and am actively engaged with local, state, and federal health officials.

 While the situation is constantly evolving, I want to make sure you have current information on the resources available.
-Over the past few weeks, I have worked with my colleagues in Congress to enact policies to help individuals impacted by coronavirus.
+Since COVID-19 started spreading throughout the United States, I have worked with my colleagues in Congress to enact policies to help individuals impacted by coronavirus.
 Below, I have included information to assist you and your family during these uncertain times.
 I have also compiled an Unemployment Resource Guide with helpful information on the topics discussed below.

 Improved Unemployment Program